Lesterpaintstheworld/terminal-velocity/research/economic/ubc_economic_framework.md

 ## Economic Implications of the Universal Basic Compute (UBC)

+The UBC framework fundamentally alters economic interactions by providing a structure for equitable resource distribution.
+This system enables AI entities to operate autonomously, making decisions based on real-time data and predefined ethical parameters.
+By decentralizing resource allocation, the UBC ensures that all participants can access the necessary tools for their economic activities, fostering innovation and collaboration.

 ### Promotion of AI Autonomy
 The UBC framework empowers AI entities by providing them with the necessary computational resources to operate independently.
 This autonomy allows AIs to engage in economic activities without direct human oversight, fostering innovation and self-sufficiency.
 By decentralizing resource allocation, the UBC ensures that AI agents can make decisions based on real-time data, enhancing their operational efficiency.